-Clinically relevant changes: The large percentage of participants with clinically relevant improvements in MYCaW and FACIT-SpEx scores are detailed in Table 2.
+The large percentage of participants with clinically relevant improvements in MYCaW and FACIT-SpEx scores are detailed in Table 2.

-Only 7.8% and 6.5% of participants had clinically relevant decreases in MYCaW Concern 1 and 2 scores (respectively) at 12 months - indicating the concern had got worse.
-23% (n=14) of participants experienced a clinically relevant decrease in MYCaW Wellbeing scores.
-Of these 14 participants, 5 also reported a clinically relevant decrease in their total FACIT-SpEx scores, (which were most likely to occur in the physical and social wellbeing subdomains) and 5 reported no change in their HRQoL.
+Only 7.8% and 6.5% of participants had clinically relevant decreases in MYCaW Concern 1 and 2 scores (respectively) at 12 months-indicating the concern had got worse.
+A total of 23% (n = 14) of participants experienced a clinically relevant decrease in MYCaW Well-being scores.
+Of these 14 participants, 5 also reported a clinically relevant decrease in their total FACIT-SpEx scores (which were most likely to occur in the physical and social well-being subdomains) and 5 reported no change in their HRQoL.